-Having fulfilled his more-or-less social obligations, Harry was quite relieved, when he was finally dragged onto the dance floor by Ginny to join Ron, Hermione, Neville and Luna.
+Having fulfilled his more-or-less social obligations, Harry was quite relieved, when he was finally dragged onto the dance floor by Ginny, to join Ron, Hermione, Neville and Luna.

-For a while Harry expected something to happen to compromise the security and identity of the Manor, or that there would be an attack by Death Eaters, but as the night wore on and nothing of the sort happened he finally relaxed and enjoyed himself.
+For a while Harry expected something to happen to compromise the security and identity of the Manor — or, that there would be an attack by Death Eaters.
+But, as the night wore on and nothing of the sort happened, he finally relaxed and enjoyed himself.

 By about ten o' clock, many of the more elderly guests, and those with young children had begun to take their leave, but that just seemed to signal the party to move into higher gear.
 The raucous merriment continued unabated until midnight when the two couples announced that they would be retiring to their suites.
 That triggered the guests to gather and form a pathway for the two couples to move through as they exited the ballroom.
-As they moved through the room the guests showered them with pink and blue flower petals, which had been set out on all the tables in large bowls.
+As they moved along the path, the guests showered them with pink and blue flower petals, which had been set out on all the tables in large bowls.
 The gesture was meant to wish the couples fertile unions and gave the guests the opportunity to register their opinion as to the gender of a first child.